Logo

 Baseline-Driven API Comparison

 Baselines do more than track general drift.
-When you compare against a baseline, the system classifies every API contract change as breaking, additive, deprecation, or cosmetic across all six API types (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP).
+When you compare against a baseline, the system classifies every API contract change as breaking, additive, deprecation, or cosmetic across all API types (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP).
 The drift dashboard shows API contract drift alongside architectural drift, and the system recommends version bumps based on change severity.